dfki-ric/robot_remote_control/README.md

 ### ControlledRobot

 This library is to be used on the robot, you can map the commands received from the RobotController Library to commands of your Robot to listen to the commands.
-Also you can also add Telemery to this library, which are then send to the RobotController.
+Also you can add Telemery to this library, which are then send to the RobotController.

 ### Transports